SAP aims to become major database software maker

 Since the acquisition, SAP has focused on expanding Sybase's line of mobility software.
 It has so far said little about its plans for integrating Sybase's database technology with its other products.

-In getting more aggressive in the database business, SAP will be taking on two of its closest sales partners - IBM Corp and Microsoft Corp.
+In getting more aggressive in the database business, SAP will be taking on two of its closest sales partners - IBM Corp (IBM.N) and Microsoft Corp (MSFT.O).

 Officials with IBM and Microsoft declined to comment on how SAP's moves might affect their relationships with the German company, which was founded in 1972 by five ex-IBM employees.